Hindi Language 3

 - an ability to read, extract information from and translate into English passages of authentic Hindi written in a variety of styles and drawn from a wide range of sources

 - an ability to translate English to Hindi, using correct grammar and spelling

 - an ability to write expository essays in Hindi on a variety of subjects

 Total of 22 weeks teaching with 4 hours classroom contact per week.

 Scope and syllabus

-The course aims at improving aural and spoken competence of intermediate level students.
+The module aims at improving aural and spoken competence of intermediate level students.
 The focus will be on aural comprehension and on conversation.
 A range of audiovisual and written materials taken from Hindi media will also be used.
 Regular homework will include written assignments and oral presentations.

 Method of assessment